by K.M. Richards

 The last of the WZZM-TV-created stumbling blocks came down on December 1 when their channel 12 translator in Kalamazoo -- W12AP, originally authorized in 1965 "until a new full-power signal served the area with ABC programming" -- was denied renewal and went dark February 7, 1972.
-They made no further attempts to inhibit WUHQ-TV's operation.
+They made no further attempts at inhibiting WUHQ-TV's operation.